pyOpenSci/handbook/governance/structure.md

 * Community engagement

-Most of the communication supporting advisory council activities happens in the pyOpenSci slack.
-The executive director will also organize monthly [Executive Council](pyos-executive-council) meetings that  focus on the high-level goals of pyOpenSci programs.
+Most of the communication supporting advisory council activities happens in the pyOpenSci Slack.
+The Executive Director will also organize monthly [Executive Council](pyos-executive-council) meetings that focus on the high-level goals of pyOpenSci programs.

 ## Staff roles within the organization